Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 Additionally, the manufacturer offers a host of downloadable options for you that allow you an impressive amount of customisation and added control over things like the camera’s bitrate, resolution, compression codec and more.
 Wisely, none of this is forced on the less tech savvy user (who should find the default settings to be adequate at least), but it is still a very nice gesture to those users who want to get the best out of their equipment.

-The two-way microphones are very good, allowing easily understandable conversations to be conducted between the camera and, essentially, anywhere in the world that has a net connection.
+The two-way microphones are very good, allowing easily understandable conversations to be conducted between the spotlight cam and, essentially, anywhere in the world that has a net connection.

 The night vision is wonderful as well.
 Full HD glass optics, a special image processing algorithm and infrared LEDs allow for exceptionally clear nocturnal images that are practically as good as those captured during the day.